If you are a current volunteer, please login to the scheduling system below.CURRENT VOLUNTEER LOGIN

 How do I become a Garden Volunteer?

-The Garden is seeking Exhibition Docents, Bonsai Terrace Docents, Office Support, and Vollum Library Volunteers at this time.
-To apply to one of these programs, please fill out our volunteer application here.
+The Garden is seeking Vollum Library Volunteers at this time.
+To apply to an open program, please fill out our volunteer application here.
 For more information, you may email our Volunteer Coordinator at [email protected] or call 503-542-9354.

 What happens after I submit my application?